 - Cardiovascular disorders: Angina, Device Implants, Heart Failure, Heart Surgery including Angioplasty (stent).

-- Psychiatric disorders: Dementia, learning/behavioral/personality disorders (Autism, Asperger's), Schizophrenia, Bipolar, Severe Anxiety or Depression.
+- Psychiatric disorders: Dementia, learning/behavioural/personality disorders (Autism, Asperger's), Schizophrenia, Bipolar, Severe Anxiety or Depression.

 - Visual disorders; Cataracts, Monocular Vision, Diplopia (double vision), Night Blindness.